int-brain-lab/ibllib/docs/03b_tutorial_matlab.md

 2. Update the JSON *.one_params* file manually, for example via a text editor.

-Once the connections settings are defined, there is no need to instantiate the class One again if willing to connect with the credentials saved in the JSON *.one_params* file.
+Once the connections settings are defined, there is no need to setup the class One again if willing to connect with the credentials saved in the JSON *.one_params* file.

 The tutorial in the next section will show you how to change credentials withough changing the JSON file (useful for seldom connection with different credentials).